lawrencenull/superchat/README.md

 * Upload your picture using your webcam with HTML5 getUserMedia (no Flash!)
 * Call in to record or listen to chat messages in either English or Spanish

-* Most definitely requires Chrome for the sweet, sweet goodness
+Most definitely requires Chrome for the sweet, sweet goodness.

-* Calling in to the phone number requires the server to be running on my AWS instance - give me a shout and I can turn it on
+Calling in to the phone number requires the server to be running on my AWS instance - give me a shout and I can turn it on!

 ## Dependencies